Canonical URL: https://www.bartlesvilleschools.org/bartlesville-schools-frequently-asked-questions_id140

 What are the volunteer opportunities within the district?

 There are numerous volunteer opportunities for parents and community volunteers within the district.
 Throughout the year, schools need volunteer tutors, school Parent/Teacher Association officers & members, reading buddies, test proctors, story tellers/readers, field trip monitors, lunch room monitors, cross walk guards and classroom assistants to help with copying, developing bulletins and many other functions.

 Are Bartlesville public school parents very involved?
 Would it be easy for me to pitch in and help?

 Research shows that the ninth grade year is a critical one in terms of student retention.
-The creation of the Freshman Center is based on feedback from other four-year high schools in Oklahoma, including the high-performing Edmond district, which reported success with this approach in transitioning students from middle school to high school.The Freshman Center provides a separate area for ninth grade core classes, with its own administrative offices, guidance counselor, library, and computer labs.
+The creation of the Freshman Academy is based on feedback from other four-year high schools in Oklahoma, including the high-performing Edmond district, which reported success with this approach in transitioning students from middle school to high school.The Freshman Academy provides a separate area for ninth grade core classes, with its own administrative offices, guidance counselor, library, and computer labs.
 This arrangement allows freshmen to spend most of their day in a smaller academic setting while efficiently sharing with older students large-scale school facilities such as the cafeteria, gyms and fine arts center.
 Freshmen will have their own separate lunch period in the new cafeteria, but will have access during the school day to the shared fine arts and athletics facilities and an option for advanced courses in the 10-12 grade classrooms.
 The Freshman Center also will have its own exterior entrance and commons area as well as pick-up/drop-off zone on the east side of the campus.